 - Domestic labor (such as gardeners and maids)

-Do I Have to Pay Self-Employment Taxes for My Business in a U.S. Territory?
+Self-Employment Taxes for a Business in a Foreign Country or U.S. Territory

-If you're a US citizen or resident and you own and operate a business in Guam, Puerto Rico, American Samoa, the Commonwealth of the Northern Mariana Islands, or the US Virgin Islands, you must pay taxes on your net earnings from self-employment ($400 or more) from these sources.
-In addition, you must pay the self-employment tax regardless of whether the income is exempt from U.S. taxes or not (or whether or not you must otherwise file a tax return).
+If you are a U.S. citizen or resident and you own and operate a business in Guam, Puerto Rico, American Samoa, the Commonwealth of the Northern Mariana Islands, or the U.S. Virgin Islands, you must pay taxes on your net earnings from self-employment ($400 or more) from these sources.
+In addition, you must pay the self-employment tax regardless of whether the income is exempt from U.S. taxes (otherwise, you must file a tax return).

-If you were a civilian who served in a combat zone or a qualified hazardous duty area in support of the U.S. Armed Forces, you can receive a deadline extension for various items, including:
+If you were a civilian who served in a combat zone or a qualified hazardous duty area in support of the U.S. Armed Forces, you can receive a deadline extension for the following:

 - Paying taxes (same period as returns)